stephenhouser/node-red-contrib-flexradio/README.md

 ```

 - [ ] Flesh out the `flexradio-subscription` node to allow one-stop-shopping for subscribing and receiving messages from the radio.
 Ex, `sub meter 1` and all the meter messages for meter 1 should appear at the output of the node.

+- [ ] Flow messages on connect, disconnect, etc. So you can trigger `sub` commands when the radio connects and if it disconnects and reconnects.